unvariance/collector/charts/collector/README.md

   # Unlike the main collector stream (which uses `storage.prefix`),
   # resctrl files use this separate prefix to avoid mixing outputs.
   prefix: "resctrl-occupancy-"
+  # If your nodes do not already have resctrl mounted, you can let the
+  # chart mount it on the host with a small privileged initContainer.
+  # This requires clusters that allow privileged pods and mount propagation.
+  autoMountHost: false
+  init:
+    image:
+      repository: busybox
+      tag: "1.36"
+      pullPolicy: IfNotPresent
+    securityContext:
+      privileged: true
+      allowPrivilegeEscalation: true
+      runAsUser: 0
 ```

+Requirements when enabling resctrl:

+- Writable mount of the host resctrl filesystem into the pod: the chart mounts
+  `hostPath: /sys/fs/resctrl` at the same path inside the container with readOnly=false.
+  `resctrl.autoMountHost: true` lets the chart mount resctrl on the host if missing.
+This requires
+  privileged access.
+- AppArmor: If your nodes enforce an AppArmor profile that blocks writes under `/sys/fs/resctrl`,
+  set `securityContext.appArmorProfile.type: Unconfined` for the collector container (or provide a
+  permissive Localhost profile).
+When `resctrl.enabled=true` and no AppArmor is explicitly configured,
+  the chart defaults the collector container to `appArmorProfile.type: Unconfined` to allow
+  writes under `/sys/fs/resctrl`.

 ## Pod Security Standards Compatibility